Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Appendix: Inequalities

 Thus, $\mathcal{U}^+$ are supported in the interior, and $\mathcal{U}^-$ are supported in the exterior.
 Additionally, for any given time slice, $\mathcal{U}_i^+$ is empty for sufficiently large $i$.
 We can construct a partition of unity $\{\chi_{\mathcal{U}_i^\pm}\}$ such that the support of each is in the region $\{ x: 2^{i-1} \leq |\us| \leq 2^{i+2}, r^* > t/4\}$ and derivatives satisfy the bound $\drs (\chi_{\mathcal{U}_i^\pm}) \lesssim 2^{-i}$ for some constant independent of $i$.

 We now define the cylindrical region

 We take maps from our cylinder to the region $\mathcal{U}_i^\pm$ as follows:

-with an appropriate cutoff when necessary.
-We note that we scale the radial variable by approximately $\tm$ and the spherical variables by $\tp$.
+with an appropriate cutoff (recall that $t$ is fixed).
+Here we scale the radial variable by approximately $\tm$ and the spherical variables by $\tp$.
 Then we take the fractional Sobolev estimates on the region $\mathcal{A}$

 which hold for all $\epsilon_i > 0, 2 \leq q < 4$.
 Since the inequality

 holds in the phase space for sufficiently small $\epsilon_i$ (depending on $q$), taking charts gives us the inclusion inequality

 We can take our change of variables, noting scaling, to get the estimate \eqref{IntSob2}. \end{proof}